Bacteria in Human Tumours

 Venkata Vamsi Yallapragada

 It is becoming apparent that the relationship between humans and bacteria can influence various diseases.
-Deeper understanding of the bacteria that live in our body is enabling identification of i) potential causes of and ii) potential treatments for disease.
+A deeper understanding of the bacteria that live in our body enables the identification of i) potential causes of and ii) potential treatments for disease.
 The Tangney lab at the Cork Cancer Research Centre has recently discovered that bacteria exist in patient tumours, and are the first to describe a ‘Tumour Microbiome’.
 A wide range of bacteria was found in all patient breast tumours examined, which varied between patients.
 It remains unknown if any of these bacteria influence tumour growth, positively or negatively.
-A better understanding of this phenomenon may facilitate appropriate intervention, diagnosis or prevention strategies.
+A better understanding of this phenomenon may facilitate appropriate intervention, diagnosis, or prevention strategies.
 Furthermore, certain bacteria found within tumours could be exploited as natural vehicles to deliver therapeutics to tumours.

 Yallapragada VVB, Gowda U, Wong D, O’Faolain L, Tangney M, Devarapu GCR.
 ODX: A Fitness Tracker-Based Device for Continuous Bacterial Growth Monitoring.
 Anal Chem.
 2019 Oct 1;91(19):12329-12335. doi: 10.1021/acs.analchem.9b02628.
 Epub 2019 Sep 12.
 PMID: 31479232.